Kitware/vtk-book/VTKBook/08Chapter8.md

 ### Picking

-The _Visualization Toolkit_ provides a variety of classes to perform actor (or vtkProp), point, cell, and world point picking (**Figure 8-38**).
+The _Visualization Toolkit_ provides a variety of classes to perform actor (or vtkProp), point, cell, and world point picking ({ref}`Figure 8-38 <Figure-8-38>`).
 Depending on which picker is used, either software-based geometric intersection or hardware picking is used.
 The following describes each of the picker types in detail.

 All pickers are subclasses of vtkAbstractPicker which defines the basic pick interface.
 The user must specify a selection point in display coordinates for a specified instance of vtkRenderWindow and invoke the Pick() method.
 At a minimum, the class must return an $x-y-z$ pick position in world coordinates.
 It is possible to limit the pick candidates to a list of vtkProps (the PickList).
 The class also invokes the StartPickEvent, PickEvent, and EndPickEvent events that are invoked prior to picking, during picking, and after picking, respectively.